 The floor agent responds with either reject or reserve.
 The best lift agent gets a reserve while the others get a reject.
-If the lift agent gets a reserve, it must include the floor number I in the floors it must visit (the list of floors to be visited is called Stoplist).
+If the lift agent gets a reserve, it must include the floor number FloorNum in the floors it must visit (the list of floors to be visited is called StopList - see below for the description of the Lift Agent state).